I2Cvb/lemaitre-2016-nov/README.md

-A novel normalization approach for DCE-MRI applied to the prostate cancer detection
+Automatic prostate cancer detection through DCE-MRI images: all you need is a good normalization
 ===================================================================================

 How to use the pipeline?